 In the first year of the initiative (2013), some 28 000 children from Pakistan, the Democratic Republic of Congo (DRC), Ethiopia, Colombia and Ecuador, as well as Syrian refugees in Iraq have benefitted from it.
 In 2014, the scope has been extended to reach out to more than 80 000 young people, with projects also including South Sudan, Chad, the Central African Republic, Somalia, Afghanistan, Iraq and Myanmar.

-Humanitarian assistance for education is generally severely underfunded since the more immediate life-saving provisions of food, shelter and medicine often take priority in emergencies and crises.
 The EU Children of Peace initiative aims to fund on-the-ground actions and at the same time raise awareness of the importance of children education in emergency situations.

 For updates on the projects follow #childrenofpeace on social media.